triscute/discordpy-BibleBot2/README.md

 # discordpy-BibleBot2
-Made for printing the bible in discord lol if you wanna do the bible you are gonna have to fine your own bible to use for this
+Made for printing the bible in discord lol if you wanna do the bible you are gonna have to find your own bible to use for this

 once you get the bot up and running you just type